 NSAIDs are usually taken for less severe types of pain that result from various problems involving aches and pains.
-They are a different group of drugs to those used to treat nerve pains or migraines.

 Contents of this article: